Diane Chamberlain on books and writing

 By The Window Seat

-We sat down for a bookish chat with Diane Chamberlain, bestselling author of The Silent Sister and The Midwife's Confession and one of our all-time favourite writers.
+We sat down for a bookish chat with Diane Chamberlain, bestselling author of The Silent Sister and The Stolen Marriage and one of our all-time favourite writers.

 Do you have a favorite book or author?